-As convenient as it is to rely on a substantial credit line when you need it, it’s also easy to over-borrow.
-Elevated interest rates and low payments will put you into a deep hole.
+As convenient as it is to rely on a substantial credit line when you need it, it’s also easy to over borrow.
+Pay attention to elevated interest rates and low payments, for they will put you into a deep hole.

 “It’s a vicious cycle,” says Frazier.“ That debt will grow and grow, and the compounding interest will be huge.
 If you can’t afford your rent, you’re living in the wrong place.”

 Credit scores consider the amount of debt you owe and weigh it against the amount you can borrow.
-If you hit your limit and the balance stays anywhere near it, your scores will sink.
-Skip payment cycles, and those scores plummet further.
+If you hit your credit limit and the balance stays anywhere near it, your scores will sink.
+Skip payment cycles and those scores plummet further.

 This puts you in a terrible position if you have to move.
 Almost all landlords check credit reports to see if you’re a low-risk tenant.
 So, if they see excessive debt and a pattern of missed payments, they may pass you over for tenancy.